braidn/Knowledge-Repo/Boxen.md

 * `nuke` will only ever remove the `/opt/boxen` repository
   * when using this command it is best to pass `--force --all` to avoid failures
+* To force an auto re-authorization:
+  * remove the GITHUB API TOKEN from keychain.

 ###Fun command line hacks